lesleymoore/Team-Profile-Generator/README.md

 * HTML file is created using the team info inputted in the terminal
 * WHen the email is clicked you can send an email to them
 * When GitHub is clicked you get their GitHub profile
-* After adding one employee you are promted with the option to add an intern and another employee
+* After adding one employee you are prompted with the option to add an intern and another employee
-* WHen you finish building your team the html is created
+* When you finish building your team the html is created
 * A walkthrough video is provided

 ## Test